Jvmd95/NLP-project-guide/README.md

 ## Cleaning data, from sql database to csv

 We need to convert the previous sqlite file to a csv, so we can use some anotation tool for labeling.
 We cant train our own model or test the accuracy of a model without labeled data.
 [This notebook](https://github.com/Jvmd95/NLP-project-guide/blob/master/Cleaning%20data%20to%20excel.ipynb) explains the necessary steps.
+The output is a csv file that you can input on the data labeling tool of your choice.

 ## Labeling the data